yvelikova/axway-open-docs/content/en/docs/apim_administration/apiportal_admin/apip_overview.md

 ### SwaggerUI 1.x

-This interface shows the commonly known fields of a method, and it is the UI tool for SOAP APIs.
-We use it because the API Gateway does not convert SOAP APIs to Swagger APIs higher than Swagger 1.1.
-It supports only API Gateway as an OAuth resource server.
+This interface shows the commonly known fields of a method, and it supports only API Gateway as an OAuth resource server.
+This is the UI tool for SOAP APIs because the API Gateway does not convert SOAP APIs to Swagger APIs higher than Swagger 1.1.

 ## API Portal users